login-linjeforeningen-for-it/queenbee/README.md

 ## 🐳 Docker Setup

-You can run QueenBee using Docker Compose:
+You can run QueenBee using Docker:

 ```bash
 docker compose up --build